selig/qea/README.md

 ##Online Monitoring - DaCapo

-It is common to use the <a href=“http://dacapobench.org/“>DaCapo benchmarks</a> for benchmarking in runtime monitoring.
-A useful <a href=“https://github.com/parzonka/prm4j-eval”>framework </a> has been built for load-time weaving and benchmarking with DaCapo.
-We have extended this so that QEA can be used in this <a href=“https://github.com/selig/prm4j-eval”>fork</a>.
+It is common to use the [DaCapo benchmarks][5] for benchmarking in runtime monitoring.
+A useful [framework][6] has been built for load-time weaving and benchmarking with DaCapo.
+We have extended this so that QEA can be used in this [fork][7].